Investigating a Three-Port Ferrite Circulator Design with RF Simulation

 Using electromagnetics simulation, electrical engineers can move forward in their microwave circulator design processes.

 To give this microwave circulator example a try, click on the following button.
-This will take you to the Application Gallery, where you can get detailed modeling instructions and the MPH-file (please note that this requires a valid software license and COMSOL Access account).
+This will take you to the Application Gallery, where you can get detailed modeling instructions and the MPH-file.

 - COMSOL Now